oxyroid/touchbar/README.md

 # Compose TouchBar

-Touchbar is a Video Clipper component made by Jetpack Compose.
+TouchBar is a Video Clipper component made by Jetpack Compose.

 (control the clipper handles and display video thumbnails only)